drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/racemic_assy.png){: loading=lazy }
 ### Racemic Route

-It is usually simpler to develop a racemic synthesis than an asymmetrically pure one, and afterwards find a method for separating the enantiomers.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/racemic-route-0fee9028'><i class='fa fa-play' aria-hidden='true'></i></button>It is usually simpler to develop a racemic synthesis than an asymmetrically pure one, and afterwards find a method for separating the enantiomers.
 In drug discovery it is crucial to rapidly obtain pure enantiomers for pharmacological tests, and the racemic route is preferred.
 Moreover, resolution methods enabling access to both enantiomers are also useful when preclinical studies are required for each enantiomer.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[enantiomers]: Enantiomers are pairs of stereoisomers that are mirror images of one other